menandmice/micetro_docs/guides/user-manual/console/console_dhcp_scopes.rst

 1. In the *Object List*, select :guilabel:`IP Address Ranges` and then select a range.

-2. From the menu bar, select :guilabel:`Range --> Convert to DHCP Scope`, or right click and select :guilabel:`Convert to DHCP Scope`.
+2. From the menu bar, select :menuselection:`Range --> Convert to DHCP Scope`, or right click and select :guilabel:`Convert to DHCP Scope`.
 The *Scope Creation Wizard* will appear, with the subnet field pre-populated for the selected range.

 3. Clicking :guilabel:`Next` will continue with the *Scope Creation Wizard* as normal.